Jamextreme140/FNF-KodeEngine/README.md

   * Hurt Notes: If Boyfriend hits this note, he plays a miss animation and loses some health.
   * GF Sing: Rather than the character hitting the note and singing, Girlfriend sings instead.
   * No Animation: Character just hits the note, no animation plays.

+### Built-in Script Editor
+* You can now create or edit your Lua/HScript (and Python soon) scripts inside the chart editor and character editor.

 ## Multiple editors to assist you in making your own Mod
 ![Screenshot_3](https://user-images.githubusercontent.com/44785097/144629914-1fe55999-2f18-4cc1-bc70-afe616d74ae5.png)